smarthall/docker-wal-e-replica/README.md

 This docker image combines WAL-E and Postgres 9.3 to create a Docker image capable of restoring from a WAL-E backup.
 Ths can be used for several things:

-* Developers can use it to create local replicas from your backups
+* Developers can use it to create local replicas from backups

 * It can be used to test the integrity of your backups